-The combined Purchased Services and Supplies objects increase by \$21,119, or 3.7%, and includes the following significant adjustments:
+The combined Purchased Services and Supplies objects decrease by \$681 or -0.1%, and includes the following significant adjustments:

-- An increase of \$3,000 for security services relating to the minimum wage increase. - An additional \$6,750 is provided for RFID tags for books. - An additional \$6,000 for anticipated increase to the cleaning contract for the libraries.
+- An increase of \$3,000 for security services relating to the minimum wage increase. - An additional \$6,750 is provided for RFID tags for books. - An additional \$6,000 for anticipated increase to the cleaning contract for the libraries. - A reduction 0f \$21,800 in several supply & programming lines was included in the adopted budget.

 - 1. Increase the number of events, and attendance at, a wider range of programs for adults and Teens The library is on track for an increase in the attendance and number of programs for teens and adults.
 This is further reflected in increased borrowing of materials in the current Fiscal Year. - 2.
-Organize and oversee the final year year of the New Alliance Bank Foundationfunded children's summer enrichment program - Another successful READy Reader program was conducted at Squire Village.
+Organize and oversee the final year year of the New Alliance Bank Foundation-funded children's summer enrichment program Another successful READy Reader program was conducted at Squire Village.
 This provided an additional level of learning beyond our annual summer reading program and this year included taking children on periodic bus trips to the Lutz Children's Museum and to the library.
 This program is aimed specifically at children who often lack access to books and reading materials in their daily lives. - 3.
-Expand Spanish-language materials for both adults and children - While still small compared to the collection of English-language materials, the number of books in the library's collection that are written in Spanish increased this year by 60% to over 700 items.
+Expand Spanish-language materials for both adults and children While still small compared to the collection of English-language materials, the number of books in the library's collection that are written in Spanish increased this year by 60% to over 700 items.
 This collection will continue to grow in future years.